Ticketpark/api-docs/docs/cookbook/create-booking.md

 }
 ```

+Hint
+{: .label }
-In the response, look for the `Location` header field to get the newly created pid.
+In the response look for the `Location` header field to get the newly created pid.

 ---